ethan-dowler/advent-of-code/README.md

-# advent-of-code-2021
+# advent-of-code
-My solutions to the puzzles present in Advent of Code in 2021
+My solutions to the puzzles present in Advent of Code

+Years:
+- 2021
+- 2022